kimmknight/raweb/README.md

 A web interface and workspace provider for your RemoteApps and Desktops hosted on Windows 10, 11, and Server.

+A web interface and workspace provider for viewing and managing your RemoteApps and Desktops hosted on Windows 10, 11, and Server.

-To set up RemoteApps on your PC, try [RemoteApp Tool](https://github.com/kimmknight/remoteapptool)[^1].
+To set up RemoteApps on your PC without RAWeb, try [RemoteApp Tool](https://github.com/kimmknight/remoteapptool)[^rat].

+[^rat]: If RemoteApp Tool is on the same device as RAWeb, enable TSWebAccess for each app that should appear in RAWeb.
+If on a different device, export RDP files and icons and follow [the instructions](https://raweb.app/docs/publish-resources/) to add them to RAWeb.

 ## Features

-- A web interface for viewing your RemoteApp and Desktop RDP connections
+- A web interface for viewing and managing your RemoteApp and Desktop RDP connections
   - Search the list of apps and devices
   - Favorite your most-used apps and devices for easy access
   - Sort apps and desktops by name, date modifed, and terminal server
   - Stale-while-revalidate caching for fast load times
   - Progressive web app with [window controls overlay](https://github.com/WICG/window-controls-overlay/blob/main/explainer.md) support
   - Download RDP files for your apps and devices, or directly launch them in Windows App or mstsc.exe[^2]
+  - Add, edit, and remove RemoteApps and desktops directly from the web interface.
-  - Follows the style and layout of WinUI 3
+  - Follows the style and layout of Fluent 2 (WinUI 3)
 - Fully-compliant Workspace (webfeed) feature to place your RemoteApps and desktop connections in:
   - The Start Menu of Windows clients
   - The Android/iOS/iPadOS/MacOS Windows app